johannschopplich/a11y-kirby-vue-starterkit/README.md

 npm run build
 ```

-This builds the frontend assets and saves them to the `public` directory and the index file as a Kirby snippet to `site/snippets/vue-index.php`.
+This builds the frontend assets and saves them to the `public` directory and the index file as a Kirby template to `site/templates/default.php`.

 Finally, deploy your project and point your web server to the `public` folder.